 Of course, the commute to even reach work can be a stressful experience in itself.
 This can result in employees reaching their desks in an anxious state, especially if they arrive late due to unforeseen travel issues.
 A delayed train, or heavier than usual rush hour traffic can leave them guilty that they have let the company down, even though they may have left on time.
 A good employer will spot this distress, reassure the staff member and if necessary, discuss alternative options to help prevent a recurrence.
 This positive response demonstrates understanding, empathy and shows the employee that you are approachable.

 Our general health tips may sound obvious but often get ignored in the rush to get work done.
-At minimal expense, you can make a big difference and prevent a sick winter:

 ● Ensure staff take their lunch breaks